RakshitKumar04/CRUD-API/README.md

 - **Method**: `DELETE`
 - **Description**: Deletes a movie by its ID.
 - **Response**: JSON array of the remaining movies.

+## Testing the API with Postman

+Postman is an excellent tool for testing and interacting with APIs.
+You can use Postman to test all the endpoints provided by this API.

+1. **Import the API**: You can manually create requests in Postman or import a collection if available.

+2. **Test Endpoints**:
+   - Use the `GET` request to retrieve movies.
+   - Use the `POST` request to add new movies.
+   - Use the `PUT` request to update existing movies.
+   - Use the `DELETE` request to remove movies.

+3. **Request Headers**: Ensure the `Content-Type` header is set to `application/json` for requests that send or receive JSON data.

+4. **Request Body**: For `POST` and `PUT` requests, use the "raw" option in the body tab of Postman, and select `JSON` as the format.

 ## Project Structure